 The city of Malaga in Andalusia is full of historical monuments that attract millions of tourists to the city every year.
 But there is more to do in the city.
 To help you is an overview of what to do in Malaga.

 1 Alcazaba de Málaga: Old Moorish Castle

 In the wake of visiting the house of prayer, invest energy investigating the Old Town, a tangle of restricted medieval paths and calm squares.
-Vast numbers of the environmental avenues are fixed with exciting boutiques, bistros, and air tapas eateries.
-At the core of the Old Town, the Plaza de la Constitución is a centre of the action.
+Vast numbers of environmental avenues are fixed with exciting boutiques, bistros, and air tapas eateries.
+At the core of the Old Town, the Plaza de la Constitución in the centre of the action.

 3 La Concepcion Jardin Botanico (Botanical Gardens)